OSDanger/shared-dctl/README.md

 ### **OSD Transform**
 The centerpiece of this project.
-It works similarly to the Color Space Transform OFX in Resolve, but expands on it with my custom color science: the **OSDwcs** (OSD Working Color Space), currently in development.
+It works similarly to the Color Space Transform OFX in Resolve, but expands on it with my custom color space: the **OSDwcs** (OSD Working Color Space), currently in development.

 OSDwcs combines: